 Kineret treatment should not be initiated in patients with neutropenia (ANC < 1.5 x 109/l).
 It is recommended that neutrophil counts be assessed prior to initiating Kineret treatment, and while receiving Kineret, monthly during the first 6 months of treatment and quarterly hereafter.
 In patients who become neutropenic (ANC < 1.5 x 109/l) the ANC should be monitored closely and Kineret treatment should be discontinued.
 The safety and efficacy of Kineret in patients with neutropenia have not been evaluated.

 The impact of treatment with Kineret on pre-existing malignancy has not been studied.
-Therefore the use of Kineret in patients with pre-existing malignancy is not recommended.
+Therefore, the use of Kineret in patients with pre-existing malignancy is not recommended.

 RA patients may be at a higher risk (on average 2-3 fold) for the development of lymphoma.
-In clinical trials, whilst patients treated with Kineret had a higher incidence of lymphoma than the expected rate in the general population, this rate is consistent with rates reported in general for RA patients.
+In clinical studies, whilst patients treated with Kineret had a higher incidence of lymphoma than the expected rate in the general population, this rate is consistent with rates reported in general for RA patients.

-In clinical trials, the crude incidence rate of malignancy was the same in the Kineret-treated patients and the placebo-treated patients and did not differ from that in the general population.
+In clinical studies, the crude incidence rate of malignancy was the same in the Kineret-treated patients and the placebo-treated patients and did not differ from that in the general population.
 Furthermore, the overall incidence of malignancies was not increased during 3 years of patient exposure to Kineret.

-In a placebo-controlled clinical trial (n = 126), no difference was detected in anti-tetanus antibody response between the Kineret and placebo treatment groups when a tetanus/diphtheria toxoid vaccine was administered concurrently with Kineret.
+In a placebo-controlled clinical study (n = 126), no difference was detected in anti-tetanus antibody response between the Kineret and placebo treatment groups when a tetanus/diphtheria toxoid vaccine was administered concurrently with Kineret.
 No data are available on the effects of vaccination with other inactivated antigens in patients receiving Kineret.

 No data are available on either the effects of live vaccination or on the secondary transmission of infection by live vaccines in patients receiving Kineret.
 Therefore, live vaccines should not be given concurrently with Kineret.